 The restaurant has a wide menu including chicken with seasonal fruit, peanut breaded tilapia, beef mignon, chicken curry, a selection of pizzas and pastas.
 The traditional restaurant has Ethiopian dishes, and live performances of singing and dancing.
 The bar has a full menu of local and imported drinks.
 The conference centre has 2 conference rooms with a capacity of 200 pax, 2 VIP meeting rooms and a business centre.
 Both restaurants, reception, public bathrooms and the suites have disabled access.
 Activities include visiting the castles of Gondar, known as the Camelot of Africa.

-To request availability / quotation, add Zobel Resort, Gondar, to your list.
+To find out more, or request a quotation, add Zobel Resort, Gondar, to your list of favourites.

 Established as the capital by Emperor Fasiladas in 1636, Gondar was the Royal Capital of Ethiopia until the 1860s.
 The castles and palaces built during these years have led Gondar to be referred to as the Camelot of Africa, and to be designated a UNESCO World Heritage Site.
 Since the demise ...